High Cholesterol in Children

 Diagnosis

-This problem is often found after a screening test.
-Screening is done by testing the lipid (fat) levels in the blood when your child is not fasting.
+High cholesterol in children is often found after a screening test.
+Screening is done by testing the lipid (fat) levels in the blood when a child is not fasting.
 More than one test may be done.

-The doctor will also ask about your child's symptoms and health history.
+The doctor will also ask about the child's symptoms and past.
 A physical exam will be done.

 Treatments